camunda/camunda-docs/versioned_docs/version-8.3/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 ### v8.3.1

 :::caution
-The following steps are applied when upgrading from any previous version not only 8.3.0.
+The following steps are applied when upgrading from **any** previous version, including `8.3.0`.
 :::

-To fix a critical issue, the following components had labels changes: Operate, Optimize, Tasklist, Zeebe, and Zeebe Gateway.
+To fix a critical issue, the following components had labels change: Operate, Optimize, Tasklist, Zeebe, and Zeebe Gateway.

-Hence, before the upgrading from any previous versions, the Deployment/StatefulSet should be deleted (there will be a downtime between the resource deletion and the actual upgrade).
+Therefore, before upgrading from any previous versions, delete the `Deployment/StatefulSet`.
+There will be a downtime between the resource deletion and the actual upgrade.

 ```shell
 kubectl -n <RELEASE_NAMESPACE> delete deployment <RELEASE_NAME>-operate